 For a legal consultation with a personal injury lawyer, call 434-817-3100

-How to Avoid Tailgating:
+How Drivers Should Avoid Tailgating:

-It’s important to remember that the following distance should be increased in adverse weather conditions or when driving at high speeds.
+It’s important to remember that the following distance should be increased in adverse weather conditions or when driving at higher speeds.
 In these situations, it may take longer to stop your vehicle, so you should increase your following distance accordingly.

 Another way to avoid tailgating is to stay calm and patient while driving.
 If you are frustrated with the driver in front of you, take a deep breath and remind yourself that tailgating is not worth the risk.
 You can switch lanes or pull over to let the other driver pass if necessary.